MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - you can modify settings (e.g. add auto scaling) after provision
 - belongs to Compute section

+### CloudFormation vs. Elastic Beanstalk

+- Elastic Beanstalk provides a platform to deploy resources; CloudFormation is a provisioning mechanism for a broad range of AWS resources
+- Elastic Beanstalk is a platform where you deploy the applications; CloudFormation is where you define a stack of resources
+- Elastic Beanstalk is good for relatively narrow use cases of PaaS applications; CloudFormation is good for broad use of defining infrastructure as code

 ### SQS

 - a web service to give you access to a message queue
 - distributed queue system that enables web service applications to quickly and reliably queue messages
 - **pull-based**, not push-based